icsm-au/DynAdjust/.github/ISSUE_TEMPLATE/feature-bug-report.md

 ---
-name: Bug report
+name: Feature bug report
 about: A brief synopsis of the bug to be fixed
 title: Unexpected behaviour in ...
-labels: bug
+labels: feature bug
 assignees: ''

 ---